trading-inspiration | 07-01-26

 Trading in the Zone – Mark Douglas (The Undisputed Foundation of Trading Psychology)

-The book reframes losses as statistical outcomes rather than personal failures.
-For many traders, this shift alone removes fear, hesitation, and the constant need to be right.
-It is foundational not because it teaches tactics, but because it reshapes how traders experience wins and losses.
+This book reframes losses as statistical outcomes rather than personal failures.
+For many traders, this shift removes the Dopamine-driven Overtrading that occurs when trying to "win back" a loss.
+It is foundational because it reshapes how traders experience the Performance Excursion of their strategy.

 Best suited for traders who: